jtcaovan/jtcaovan/README.md

 </div>

 ### About Me
-I'm a Frontend developer with a previous background in Sports Medicine.
-I have an enthusiasm for building beautiful and innovative web applications.
-I love to tinker with anything UI-related.
+I'm a Frontend developer with an enthusiasm for building beautiful and innovative web applications.
 <!-- Why I enjoy coding - making an impact on a wider scale, building and creating something that is my own,  -->

 * 🖥.
 Check out my portfolio @ [www.justincaovan.com!](https://www.justincaovan.com/)